Effects of confinement and vaccination on an epidemic outburst: a statistical mechanics approach: The confined-SIR model

 Let us consider $N$ agents moving on an $L\times L$ square lattice with periodic boundary conditions.
 Agent $i$ possesses a {\em home}, determined by a fixed lattice point, $\vec H_i$.
-Agents can move freely within their {\em wandering circles}, centered at $\vec H_i$ and with radius $R_i$.
+Agents can move freely within their {\em wandering circles}, centered at $\vec H_i$ and with radius $r_i$, which we will assume equal, $r_i=r$ for all $i$.
 Time advances in discrete steps $\Delta t=1$, in arbitrary units.
-At each time, each agent takes a random step within their wandering circles with equal probability, and if the step leads to a forbidden position, a new step is attempted.
-We will assume that homes are distributed randomly over the whole lattice.
+At each time step, every agent performs a random step.
+If the step takes the agent out of the wandering circle a new step is attempted.
+Homes are distributed randomly over the whole lattice.

-Agents can be classified into three groups: susceptible ($S$), infected ($I$) and recovered ($R$).
-Susceptible agents get infected with probability $\beta$ when they share cell with an infected agent.
+Agents can be classified into three compartments: susceptible ($S$), infected ($I$) and recovered ($R$).
+Susceptible agents get infected with probability $n\beta$ when they share cell with $n$ infected agents.
 Infected agents may get recovered at each time-step, with probability $\gamma$.
-An illustration can be seen in Fig. \ref{fig:illust}.

-Our aim is to determine the probability distribution for the number of infected agents, with special interest in the asymptotic values, i.e. the total number of agents that have suffered the infection in the long run.
 In some cases, an effective SIR model can be written down and solved analytically.

-The dynamics of the model can be approximated by a Markov chain.
-Let us consider that, at time $t$, we know the epidemiological status of each agent, $s_i \in \{S, I, R\}$, the location of their home $H_i$ and their wandering radii, $R_i$.
-From these data we can estimate the transition probabilities for each agent.
+An illustration is provided in Fig. \ref{fig:illust}.

 Let $A_i$ stand for the number of lattice points in the wandering circle of agent $i$, while $A_{ij}$ will stand for the number of lattice points in the intersection between the wandering circles of agents $i$ and $j$.
 The probability that agent $i$ and agent $j$ will collide at time $t$ can be estimated as